jbangdev/jbang-vscode/README.md

 This is an early work-in-progress extension for [vscode-java](https://marketplace.visualstudio.com/items?itemName=redhat.java).
 It aims at providing support for the [JBang](https://www.jbang.dev/) scripts written in Java.

 **Pre-requisites:**
 - [JBang](https://www.jbang.dev/download/) is installed and available in the PATH.
+Alternatively, you can set the `jbang.home` preference to point to a `JBang` installation
 - [vscode-java](https://marketplace.visualstudio.com/items?itemName=redhat.java) is installed.

 **Outstanding issues**: